marismarcosta/marismarcosta/README.md

 Just an apprentice committed to the continuous advancement of technology, interested in new knowledge and challenges.

-I am currently working from home on personal projects and also learning about data science, reactjs and nodejs.
+I am currently working from home and also learning about data science, typescript and angular.

 <p align="right">
   "I have not failed.
 I've just found 10,000 ways that won't work." <br>